Skip to content

 Join me at Evolution 2025 for a research update — and the IDEA plenary

 UPDATE: The live-stream of the talk will be available on the Evolution 2025 YouTube account, opening up at 6:45pm Eastern time.
-The Evolution 2025 conference kicks off soon in Athens, Georgia, and I’m preparing not one but two presentations for the joint meeting of the American Society of Naturalists, Society of Systematic Biologists, and the…
+UPDATE TO THE UPDATE: Here’s a followup post with the talk recording and a bibliography.
+The Evolution 2025 conference kicks off soon in Athens, Georgia, and I’m preparing not one but two presentations for…

 Commencement and celebrations with the Yoder Lab